saarman/BIOL3070/mini-report-mosquitoes-GOLD.md

 hypothesis that feeding on house finches contributes to local virus amplification.

-## Analysis 3: Spatial overlap of WNV and host hotspots
+## Optional Analysis 3: Spatial overlap of WNV and host hotspots

 Finally, we visualized spatial hotspots of both WNV-positive pools and house finch blood meals to assess geographic overlap in potential risk